Kambarka

 Kambarka (Камбарка) is a town and the administrative center of Kambarsky District of the Udmurt Republic, Russia, located on the Kambarka River (Kama's basin), 116 km southeast of Izhevsk.
 Population:

 History

 It was founded as a settlement around a Demidov ironworks, which was constructed in 1761–1767.
 It was granted town status in 1945.

 The city of Kambarka was one of the residence centers of the Udmurt Jews.

 Administrative and municipal status

 Within the framework of administrative divisions, Kambarka serves as the administrative center of Kambarsky District.
 As an administrative division, it is incorporated within Kambarsky District as the town of district significance of Kambarka.
 As a municipal division, the town of district significance of Kambarka is incorporated within Kambarsky Municipal District as Kambarskoye Urban Settlement.

 Economy

 Kambarka Engineering Works operates in the town.
+They mainly produce locomotives and other railway stock.
 Operates a chemical plant.

 Chemical weapons destruction plant

 A chemical weapons destruction plant was built in Kambarka during the Soviet times.
 This was in accordance to the obligations under the CWC to destroy all of the chemical weapon stockpiles by 2012.